 Emirates’ planned 777X first class

 This has to be one of the slowest new first class rollouts in history.
-Emirates’ new first class suite was initially introduced in late 2017, so it will likely be over six years before more than a dozen planes feature those seats.
+Emirates’ new first class suite was initially introduced in late 2017, so it will likely be nearly seven years before more than a dozen planes feature those seats.

 Unfortunately Emirates’ 777X business class isn’t much to get excited about, as the airline will essentially be using the same product it currently has on A380s.
 Ultimately this is a perfectly fine seat, but nothing to get excited about.
 Maybe the plane being pushed back by a few years will cause the airline to reconsider?